 Lab time

 We will set aside time to work on your projects in the labs — and to ask questions as the need arises.
-Note that we expect a top-end assignment to take more time than what is allocated during lab sessions.
-But this assignment shouldn’t ruin your Christmas.
+Note that we expect a top-end assignment to take more time than what is allocated during lab sessions, but this assignment shouldn’t ruin your Christmas.
 It should be enough to put in some solid time before you go away.
 If you wish to work at home on this during the Christmas break — that is fine, but it shouldn’t be necessary.
+Please make sure you are being effective with the time in the labs, and asking questions while the TAs are available.

 Plagiarism